-Giardiasis is an infection of the upper small intestine caused by Giardia lambia, a flagellate protozoan, found widely in nature.
+Giardiasis is an infection of the upper small intestine caused by Giardia lamblia, a flagellate protozoan, found widely in nature.
 Humans and other mammals, (especially beavers, dogs, and cats), are reservoirs and shed the organism in their stool.
 Persons with giardiasis are infectious to others for the entire period of their illness, which can be weeks or months.
 Severity of disease varies from no symptoms to chronic diarrhea.

-During 2009, there were 35 cases of giardiasis reported in Davis County.
+During 2010, there were 31 cases of giardiasis reported in Davis County, a decrease from the 35 cases reported in 2009.